 Let’s say you’re running a small business and you’re not happy with your brand (logo, marketing materials, website, etc.).
-When you first started your business, you used a crowd sourcing website to create your logo and initial website design.
-The initial brand development process didn’t cost much money, but you kinda think it shows and that it might be one of the things preventing you from charging the rates your more polished competitors do.
+When you first started your business, you used a crowdsourcing website to create your logo and initial website design.
+The initial brand development process didn’t cost much money, and you kinda think it shows—and that it might be one of the things preventing you from charging the rates your more polished competitors do.

 Guess what?
 You might be right.

 Starting a company is tough stuff, but building a trusted, authoritative, valuable brand is much, much harder.
 Of course, like ownership, building a recognizable and trusted brand is worth the effort.

 According to Mark Buckshon, author of Construction Marketing Ideas, “as your [brand] value increases, you will capture even higher prices and margins.”
 As another example, look at Apple vs. other consumer electronics manufacturers.

 I’ve been helping small business owners with branding, advertising, and marketing for a decade.
 A lot of small business owners recognize that a professionally designed brand can dramatically increase the value of their company, but it’s tough to stomach the cost.
 When do you stick with the DIY approach to branding vs. hiring a pro to handle it?

 Here are the questions you need to ask and answer in order to point your business in the right direction (the 3 questions you must ask before re-branding):

 Pull out your Income Statements for the past year.
 Are you consistently making money (net profit)?
 Have you reached the point of financial self-sufficiency where the net profit from your operations more than covers your overhead?